 The GSA Office and The Last Defence Lounge (LDL)

-Until September 2012, the GSA main office is located on the third floor of the MacEwan Student Centre (MSC 350) which houses all of the GSA’s operations, including the Health and Dental Plan.
-Adjacent to the office is The Last Defence Lounge: a members-only lounge to which all members of the university community, and their guests, are welcome.
+The GSA main office is located on the second floor of the MacKimmie Library Tower (MLT 214) which houses all of the GSA’s operations, including the health and dental plan.
+The Last Defence Lounge, a members-only lounge to which all members of the university community, and their guests are welcome, is located on the third floor of the MacEwan Student Centre.
 Simply show your UCID to gain access to the lounge.
 There is no charge for membership.
 Please note, proof of age ID may also be required.
 For the latest lounge news, from events to daily specials, please visit: http://www.lastdefencelounge.ca.

 GSA Contact Information: